Scottish Marine Robotics Facility

 Rebus is a positively buoyant, 2m long, propeller-driven vehicle used for short-duration (max 10 hours), intensive surveys of the ocean down to 600m over distances of around 70km.
 The REMUS AUV is designed to measure the amount of small-scale turbulent mixing in the ocean as well as temperature, salinity, water velocity and chlorophyll fluorescence.
 Rebus has been on missions around Scotland and the Arctic.

-Early in 2015 the Scottish Marine Robotics Facility acquired a Gavia Offsore Surveyor autonomous underwater vehicle 'Freya'.
+Early in 2015 the Scottish Marine Robotics Facility acquired a Gavia Offsore Surveyor autonomous underwater vehicle 'Freya' (named after the Norse goddess of beauty, love and destiny).
+SAMS hosts this submarine-like robot on behalf of the Marine Autonomous and Robotics community run by NERC.

-Freya is used to survey the seabed and to collect swath bathymetry, side scan and photo mosaic data.
+Freya is designed to be operated from vessels and can dive to depths of 500 m.
+The Gavia is used to survey and map the seabed and to collect GeoSwath+ bathymetry, side scan and photo mosaic data.

 For more information contact Dr John Howe.